karpfen/sensorWebView/README.md

 The data from which the heat maps are derived has to be point data of the `PostGIS` datatype `geometry` and feature a `timestamp`.
 Also, at least one weighting factor represented by a numeric data type has to be present.
 In this case, these are sensor data.
+The file `sampledata/sampleDBtable.sql` contains the SQL query for creating a minimal example for a table that can be used with this software.

 [screen]: ./img/screen.png "Screenshot of the web app's user interface"